 Conversely if people want to reclaim a word and start a respectability cascade I would jump on board rather quickly (I like having the freedom to use a lot of words), but I would jump on board even more quickly the better it scores on those different aspects.

-For example, I'm on board with trying to reclaim "queer" because lgbt is longer and more annoying to say, requires an explanation for a new user, and quickly causes another cascade (what about intersex?
+For example, I'm on board with reclaiming the word "queer" because lgbt is longer and more annoying to say, requires an explanation for a new user, and quickly causes another cascade (what about intersex?
 Okay we'll say lgbti.
 What about asexuals?
 Okay we'll say lgbtia etc).

 Queer on the other hand scores well on all aspects (even transaction cost since we still have a lot of books lying around about "queer theory" etc).

-I don't think we should be trying to put a number on this (e.g. I add 10% to my 70% for every negative aspect it has) because a lot of it depends on social context.
+I don't think we should be trying to put a number on this (e.g. I add 10% for every aspect it has) because a lot of it depends on social context.
 With rarely used jargon I value descriptiveness over brevity, with words I use in everyday life it's the other way around.
 Let's all agree we jump onboard a disrespectability cascade at more than 50% and onboard a respectability cascade at less than 50%.
-How much more or less we'll change depending on a lot of hard to quantify social factors.
+How much more or less we'll change depending on a lot of hard/impossible to quantify social factors.

 This heuristic can be adapted/used for other respectability cascades too (like clothing, tattoos, style guides etc).